abbie-evans/optimising-booster-vaccination/README.md

 - `model_init_infect_50` and `model_init_infect_200` simulate booster vaccination as above, but with lower or higher numbers of initially infected individuals.
 - `model_strategy3.py` \
   Simulates booster vaccination with the existing vaccine deploying $y$ doses.
 When the variant-adapted vaccine becomes available, vaccinate the remaining 80,000 - $y$ of the vaccine-willing population (based on the assumed vaccine uptake of 80%).
 - `model_strategy4.py` \
   Simulates booster vaccination with the existing vaccine deploying $y$ doses in increasing age order (starting with individuals aged 0-4, then 5-9, and so on).
 When the variant-adapted vaccine becomes available, vaccinate the remaining 80,000 - $y$ of the vaccine-willing population (based on the assumed vaccine uptake of 80%).
+- `two_dose_existing_vacc.py` \
+  Simulates booster vaccination with two doses of the existing vaccine.
+The second vaccine dose is only deployed once all vaccine-willing individuals have had the first booster dose.

 ### Plotting